-Nestled in the hills of St Saviours, Le Hechet is one of Guernsey's landmark farms and belongs to Katherine and Julian Ogier.
+Nestled in the hills of the parish of Castel, Le Hechet is one of Guernsey's landmark farms and belongs to Katherine and Julian Ogier.

 The farm has been operating since the 1950s when it was run by Katherine's grandparents, Harold and Doris De Garis who started with a small herd of 12 Guernseys.

-From there, the business grew and when it was handed down to Katherine's parents, Jim and Angela De Garis in the 1970s, it had a herd of 40 cows.
-Although they still help manage the herd, Katherine and Julian took over Le Hechet themselves in 1996 and have increased the herd size, once again to 80 cows across 300 vergees of fields.
+From there, the business grew and when it was later handed down to Katherine's parents, Jim and Angela De Garis in the 1970s, the herd had grown to 40 cows.

-"Often we can pick the fruit my father-in-law, Jim grows so we can make everything from Peach to Apricot and even Plum ice cream," said Julian.
+"Often we can pick the fruit my father-in-law, Jim grows so we can make different flavours everything from Peach to Apricot and even Plum ice cream," said Julian.